 Born in Trieste, Italy, Dr. Lovett received her undergraduate education at the University of Trieste and Cambridge University in the United Kingdom.
-She came to the United States in 1962, earning her master’s and doctoral degrees in history at the University of Texas, Austin.
+She earned her master’s and doctoral degrees in history at the University of Texas, Austin.
 As a faculty member at Baruch College and the Graduate Center of the City University of New York, Dr. Lovett made her mark as a teacher and scholar in the field of Modern European History.
-Her doctoral dissertation and two monographs that followed won scholarly awards.
-The National Endowment for the Humanities, the American Council of Learned Societies, the Radcliffe Institute at Harvard University, the Guggenheim Foundation, the Woodrow Wilson International Center for Scholars, and the Research Foundation of the City University of New York supported her research.
+The CUNY Research Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, Harvard University’s Radcliffe Institute, the Guggenheim Foundation, and the Woodrow Wilson International Center for Scholars supported her research.

 During her years in the Washington, D.C. area, Dr. Lovett held national leadership roles as chief of the European Division of the Library of Congress, dean of arts and sciences at The George Washington University, and provost at George Mason University.
 She lectured at the Foreign Service Institute of the Department of State, wrote for The Chronicle of Higher Education and Change magazine, and participated in national projects for higher education reform.